 Should You Be Taking Aspirin?

+A recent review found that aspirin does appear to reduce the risk of cancer and the chance of dying from cancer (Ringerike, Couto & Klemp, NIPH Systematic Reviews, No. 18-2013).
 It can be difficult to determine whether the benefits of aspirin in preventing cancer or recurrence are worth the risks of gastrointestinal irritation, ulcers and even hemorrhage.
 The decision is best made in consultation with your primary health care provider, as we advised this reader.

 Q. I am utterly confused about aspirin.
 I read recently that the FDA discouraged the use of aspirin to prevent heart attacks.
 Now I read that regular aspirin use lowers the risk of cancer.
 So, should people take aspirin or not?

 Aspirin Is Not Appropriate for Primary Prevention of Heart Attacks: